What Types of Investment Risk Are There?

 1. Owning securities that give you some protection against different forms of risk.

-2. Identifying which risks are the biggest threats to your goals so your portfolio can emphasize securities which protect against those risks.
+2. Identifying which risks are the biggest threats to your goals so your portfolio can emphasize securities that protect against those risks.

 Finding such a variety of securities is easier than it sounds.
 A variety of brokerage firms offer mutual funds and robo-advisor products that can help even a novice investor build a diversified portfolio quickly and efficiently.